Bitcoin in general

 A tree constructed by hashing paired data (the leaves), then pairing and hashing the results until a single hash remains, the merkle root.
 In Bitcoin, the leaves are almost always transactions from a single block.

-A network node that finds valid proof of work for new blocks, by repeated hashing.
+A Bitcoin user that attempts to find valid proof of work for new candidate blocks, by repeated hashing until the difficulty target is met.

 m signatures of